 The smallest unit of local government recognized in West Virginia is the incorporated community or municipality, also known as a town or city.
-Incorporated communities operate independently of the counties in which they are located, maintaining their own governments and police forces.
+Towns and cities operate independently of the counties in which they are located and maintain their own governments.

 West Virginia is divided into 55 counties, most of which were established before West Virginia was created in 1863.
 Most county bounds encircle a territory principally defined by ridges and river drainage areas.
 Most counties in West Virginia are relatively rural.

 West Virginia has been divided into many complex regions over time and by different agencies.
 Our editorial department has arranged the state into 12 regions based on cultural patterns and geographic determinants.

 Though diverse, the State of West Virginia itself may be approached as a distinct community due to its controversial creation during a period of political upheaval and its condition as the only state located wholly within the Appalachian region of the eastern U.S.